kvarnla/PatternLUT-thesis/README.md

 # Pattern-Based Electron Counting Algo for LDMX TS

-This is the software developed for the thesis "Pattern-Based Electron Counting Algorithm for LDMX," which can be read here: LINK.
+This is the software developed for the thesis "Pattern-Based Electron Counting Algorithm for LDMX," which can be read here: LINK. **NOTE: The files refered to as ClusterViewerAnalyzer and LUTAnalyzer have been renamed within *ldmx-sw* to ClusterTripletMaker and PatternLUTMaker, respectively.**

 This software builds upon (and parts of it are included within) the GitHub repo *ldmx-sw*, found at LINK.
 To get started with using *ldmx-sw*, please see the tutorial LINK.